40843245/Utility/Object/List/ListFiller/String/v1/README.md

 Returned Value :
 Return True iff a given src ends with any elem of given list target.
 Otherwise, return False.

+## Known issue
+Unexpected Output.
+It should not always return True.
 ## Release Notes
 ### 2023/10/08 6:17
 Initial Notes.
+### 2023/10/08 7:23
+Add Known issues and Fix it in version v2 (in directory ../v2/)